 The first step is to sauté the onions, celery and mushrooms in a pan.
 Choose a pan that is wide instead of tall, so most of your ingredients touch the bottom.
 I used avocado oil, the original recipe asks for olive oil, choose whatever you prefer.

-I let my veggies sauté on medium heat until all the water from the mushrooms evaporated.
-I stirred often.
+I let my veggies sauté on medium heat until all the water from the mushrooms evaporated and I stirred often.
 Then I added the meat and spices and cooked it on low to medium heat until all the liquid evaporated again and the meat started to brown.
-This is an essential step and you will know is right when you start to smell all the amazing flavors of veggies, meat and spices combined.
+This is an essential step.
+You will know it is right when you start to smell all the amazing flavors of veggies, meat and spices combined.

 Stir often and only when you start seeing the contents sticking to the pan, deglaze it with the 1/2 cup wine.
 Let the alcohol evaporate and the wine infuse the rest of the ingredients and then add the beef stock (use a grass-fed, bone broth if possible, the best quality you can find or make).